LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational-guidelines.md

 **Number:** Five staff members (number subject to change depending on participant numbers)

-**Selection:** Two appointed by the president (thereafter referred to as "appointed staff members"), three elected by the Captains' Council
+**Selection:** Two appointed by the president (thereafter referred to as "appointed staff members") each season start

 **Responsibilities:**
 - Create and enforce game rules